dulingo

 FAQs on Cost of Living in Spain

 Q.1.
-What is the Cost of Living in Spain?
+What’s the Cost of Living in Spain?

 Ans.
-The average cost of living in Spain is around EUR 1625 per person in including rent and it is for a family is around EUR 3900.
+The average cost of living in Spain is around EUR 711 per person excluding rent.
+However, the rent for a one-bedroom apartment ranges from EUR 726 to EUR 1,500.
 Moreover, the living expenses in Spain can vary according to location, university, and lifestyle you choose.

 Q.2.
 What is the Average Rent in Spain?

-Answer: The average rent for a one-bedroom apartment in Spain is around EUR 700 to 935 for a single person.
-For a family of four, it is around EUR 1000 to 1500, which makes the cost of living in Spain more affordable than in other European countries.
+Ans.
+The average rent for a one-bedroom apartment in Spain is around EUR 726 to 1500 for a single person.
+Which makes the cost of living in Spain more affordable than in other European countries.

 Ans.
-The average salary after tax is 1622 EURO in Spain, which is enough to cover living expenses for one and a half months.
+The average salary after tax is EUR 1,742 in Spain, which is enough to cover living expenses for one and a half months.
+Even you can save some money for the future.

 Ans.
 Spain offers among the lowest tuition costs in all of Europe, making studying there affordable in comparison to other countries.
 For overseas students, Spain has some economical universities.